TheVishalKumar369/NexusComos/paper.md

 # Statement of Need

 Astronomical research increasingly relies on programmatic access to remote data services.
-While excellent domain-specific tools exist—such as Astroquery for accessing astronomical databases—researchers often face challenges when:
+While excellent domain-specific tools exist—such as Astroquery [@astroquery] for accessing astronomical databases—researchers often face challenges when:

 1. **Working with multiple data sources**: Each API requires learning different interfaces and handling different response formats.
 2. **Processing large datasets**: Sequential requests to remote services are slow and inefficient.